vowchain/vowchain-sdk/doc/lib/kyc/kyc_helper.md

 # KycHelper

-`KycHelper` allows to easily perform all the operations related to the commercio.network `kyc` module.
+`KycHelper` allows to easily perform all the operations related to the Vow Chain `kyc` module.

 ## Provided operations